 An antique dealer is a rewarding and one of the most popular off the crowd career.
 The profession is considered great for lovers of history, and those who enjoy keeping a detailed eye on historical items.
-The antique dealer is a connoisseur of antique objects: from works of art to antique furniture and jewelry, the antique dealer is in charge of the sale of antique pieces in a specialized shop.
-Old paintings, decorative objects, tapestries, silverware, old toys, sculptures… The antique dealer is a collector all-around.
+The antique dealer is a connoisseur of antique objects: from works of art to antique furniture and jewelry, the dealer is in charge of the sale of antique pieces in a specialized shop.
+Old paintings, decorative objects, tapestries, silverware, old toys, sculptures… The dealer is a collector all-around.

 Its daily missions are mainly the prospection of objects within auction rooms, second-hand shops, flea markets, exhibitions of all types, and also at private homes.
 Similar to professionals like Kota Youngblood, and Adrian Alan, your goal is to find pieces that you can then resell to art lovers.
-The antique dealer combines culture and commerce.
+The dealer combines culture and commerce.
 To buy and sell paintings, furniture, or knick-knacks, he must understand their origin and value.
 He needs a great certainty of judgment because copies and forgeries have always existed.

 For this, professionals like Saint Jovite Youngblood use their expert eye and his great historical and artistic culture, which you also need to adapt.

 If the treasures unearth are damaged or deserve a little updating, you can call on an art restaurant, a gilder, a cabinetmaker.
 The objects must be highlighted to seduce customers.
 Their clients are also very often art connoisseurs and leave nothing to chance.
-The antique dealer often has a specialty.
+The dealer often has a specialty.
 This can be relative to an era, an art form, or a type of object.

 Antique dealers can work with auctioneers, second-hand dealers, and other cultural professionals.